Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Click on the market depth tab and you will get the live BID and ASK quotes and the trade details.

-Option Market Depth
+Market Depth Widget

 The left-hand side prices in blue are the buyers with the call premium prices indicated and the right hand are the sellers with the indicative call premium prices.